U of A Lingo

 FAFSA - Free Application for Federal Student Aid - help your student fill this out to receive additional funding for their education.

 ARKU - Arkansas Union - the student center on campus with various dining, banking, and retail options.

-OCC - Off Campus Connections - where your student can find valuable resources to make their transition to off-campus living as smooth as possible.
+OCSS - Off Campus Student Services - where your student can find valuable resources to make their transition to off-campus living as smooth as possible.

 UACONNECT - a web-based integrated student information system, where students can access information from the Registrar, Student Accounts, Admissions, and Financial Aid offices.

 CAPS - Counseling and Psychological Services - where your student can go to get help with solving problems, growing personally, developing more satisfying relationships with friends and family, and receiving help with other mental health issues.

 HPER - Health, Physical Education, and Recreation building - where your student can work out.

 RSO - Registered Student Organizations - the name of all student clubs/groups on campus.
 Students can get involved with over 400 religious, service, professional, cultural, Greek, or governing organizations.

 CLASS+ - Center for Learning and Student Success - where your student can receive academic assistance in the form of tutoring, academic coaches, proof-reading on papers, etc.